Rules

 |---|---|

-| Catcher catches 4+ innings → wants to pitch | Not allowed in that game |
+| Catcher catches 4+ innings, wants to pitch | Not allowed that calendar day |

-| Pitcher throws 41+ pitches → wants to catch | Not allowed for the remainder of that game |
+| Pitcher throws 41+ pitches, wants to catch | Not allowed for the remainder of that day |

-| Catcher catches 3 or fewer innings → wants to pitch | Allowed (subject to pitch count limits) |
+| Catcher catches 3 or fewer innings, wants to pitch | Allowed (subject to pitch count limits) |

-| Pitcher throws 40 or fewer pitches → wants to catch | Allowed |
+| Pitcher throws 40 or fewer pitches, wants to catch | Allowed |

 An "inning caught" means the player was the catcher of record for any part of that half-inning.
 Even one pitch caught counts as an inning caught.
+And because the restriction runs to the calendar day, innings caught and pitches thrown carry into a second game played the same day.

 Why This Rule Exists